28 February 2025

 Proper Storage and Preservation:

 Invest in suitable food storage containers and learn proper storage techniques to ensure your food lasts longer.
 Store fruits and vegetables in the fridge to extend their shelf life and freeze perishable items before they go bad.
 Additionally, consider preserving excess produce through techniques like pickling or canning.
-This way, you can enjoy your favorite seasonal items even when they are out of season.
+This way, you can enjoy your favourite seasonal items even when they are out of season.

 Eating well for less and reducing food waste in New Zealand is both achievable and rewarding.
 By planning your meals, buying in bulk, opting for seasonal produce, reducing meat consumption, embracing leftovers, and practicing proper storage, you can enjoy delicious and nutritious meals while minimising waste and saving money.